 The 9-11 Call

 Whether a call is made by the alleged victim, a concerned neighbor or a witness to violence, the call will be recorded and this can later be used as evidence both in a restraining order hearing and in the criminal case.
 This is important to know not only because what the person on the call says can be used against a suspect, but also background noises or conversation as well.
-It will also be on the record if the call is disconnected early or if one of the people involved attempts to convince the operator not to send the police, and depending on the circumstances, these facts could be used by the prosecution or the defendant’s Vista domestic violence lawyer.
+It will also be on the record if the call is disconnected early or if one of the people involved attempts to convince the operator not to send the police, and depending on the circumstances, these facts could be used by the prosecution or the defense.

-The Police “Well Check”
+The Domestic Violence “Well Check”

-When police show up for the well check, they will speak with the people involved in the dispute as well as any witnesses, talking to each person individually, usually in a separate room, if possible.
+When police show up for the domestic violence well check, they will speak with the people involved in the dispute as well as any witnesses, talking to each person individually, usually in a separate room, if possible.
 If police observe any serious injuries, any blood splatters, any damaged furniture or other property, they may process the area like a crime scene and photos will be taken, evidence may be collected and more.
 The police will usually record statements from everyone involved and if they cannot make audio recordings, they will ask those involved to write down their statements.

 Things to Look Out For

 While police should try to impartially identify which person is the victim, this isn’t always easy because domestic violence cases often involve both parties acting in an aggressive manner.
 If they believe one person to be the aggressor from the beginning because the other party called 9-11, they may not properly document the “aggressor’s” injuries.
-This is why Vista domestic battery attorneys agree that it is a good idea to photograph your injuries every day after for at least a week after the incident occurs to document the progressive appearance of bruises.
+This is why attorneys agree that it is a good idea to photograph your injuries every day after for at least a week after the incident occurs to document the progressive appearance of bruises.
 This can be particularly beneficial if you acted in self defense.